tonimercadante/tonimercadante/README.md

 I'm a fullstack js programmer and I'm love with all kinds of tech, wish I had more than one life to learn everything that is out there...
 Anyway, hope that my work can help you somehow.

-🌱 I’m currently learning Machine Learnin.<br />
+🌱 I’m currently learning Machine Learning.<br />
 📫 How to reach me mercadanteneto@gmail.com
 <!--
 **tonimercadante/tonimercadante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.